clojure-lsp/clojure-lsp/README.md

 ### GraaVM

-To build a native image with GraalVM, first install the GraalVM 21.0.0 for Java 11, set the `GRAALVM_HOME` to the installation dir and then run from `clojure-lsp` project root `./graalvm/native-compile.sh`.
+To build a native image with GraalVM, first install the GraalVM 21.0.0 for Java 11, set the `GRAALVM_HOME` to the installation dir and then run from `clojure-lsp` project root `./graalvm/native-unix-compile.sh` or `./graalvm/native-windows-compile.bat`.
 The build may take some minutes and the result will be a `./clojure-lsp` native binary.

 ---
 ## Development